openego/eGon-data/README.rst

-The :py:mod:`egon.data` package installs a command line application called :code:`egon-data` with which you can control the workflow so once the installation is successfull, you can explore the command line interface starting with :code:`egon-data --help`.
+The :py:mod:`egon.data` package installs a command line application called :code:`egon-data` with which you can control the workflow so once the installation is successful, you can explore the command line interface starting with :code:`egon-data --help`.

 The most useful subcommand is probably :code:`egon-data serve`.
-After running this command, you can open your browser and point it to `localhost:8080`, after which you will see the webinterface of `Apache Airflow`_ with which you can control the :math:`eGo^n` data processing pipeline.
+After running this command, you can open your browser and point it to `localhost:8080`, after which you will see the web interface of `Apache Airflow`_ with which you can control the :math:`eGo^n` data processing pipeline.